emjcampos/mhpca/README.md

 library(mhpca)
 ```

-Data can be simulated following the simulation low noise, dense set-up
+Data can be simulated following the low noise, dense simulation set-up
-from the supplementary materials using the following function:
+with 15 subjects per group from the supplementary materials using the
+following function:

 ``` r
 sim = MHPCA_simulation(